RedaPengam/Windows-Scripts/Bulk File Renamer/README.txt

-In order to rename several files at a time :
+In order to rename several files at a time (ex pictures with unwanted prefix in the filename) :
 1) Copy your files in both folder "files safe" and "files to rename" (empty folder created to prevent from errors)
 2) In the folder "files to rename" use either one of these scripts "RemovePrefix.bat" or "AddPrefix.bat" by following their instructions :